idominikosgr/VibeKit-VDK-CLI/cursor-rules.md

 ## Cross-Platform Usage

-DevRulesPlus is designed to work across multiple AI coding assistant platforms:
+CodePilotRules is designed to work across multiple AI coding assistant platforms:

 - **IDE-Specific Integration:** The setup wizard configures the appropriate directory structure for your chosen IDE or AI tool
-- **AI Assistant Rules:** Different AI assistants may use different rule loading mechanisms, which the DevRulesPlus setup process handles automatically
+- **AI Assistant Rules:** Different AI assistants may use different rule loading mechanisms, which the CodePilotRules setup process handles automatically
 - **Memory Management:** The `AI-Session-Handoff.mdc` task helps maintain continuity across development sessions regardless of the AI platform being used

 ## Specialized Components